WhoDunnett/BackdoorBenchmark/README.md

 # Countering Backdoor Attacks in Image Recognition: A Survey and Evaluation of Mitigation Strategies
 This fork of BackdoorBench contains the modifications made to perform the evaluation conducted in our paper (https://arxiv.org/abs/2411.11200).
 Full credit to the original producers of BackdoorBench as much of this code remains the same.
 The modifications that have been made are listed below.

+This also contains the implementation to perform the evaluation of IMS conducted in our NeurIPS 2025 paper (LINK SOON).

 Corresponding Author: kealan.dunnett@hdr.qut.edu.au (Kealan Dunnett)

 ## Compatible Defenses